• Skip to primary navigation

 • Salt and pepper

-Start by toasting the pita bread, you can use white or whole wheat.
+1. Start by toasting the pita bread, you can use white or whole wheat pita.
 I like to split the pita bread so it's only one layer and toast it in the oven using the broiler function.
 If you want to keep both sides together, you'll have to flip the bread to toast the other side of the loaf.
-Toast the bread until it is golden, let it cool and break it into bite-sized pieces.
+Toast the pita bread until it is golden, let it cool and break it into bite-sized pieces.

-Place all of the Fattoush ingredients in a large salad bowl, add the sumac and toasted pita chips and pour the dressing on.
-Toss the salad and serve immediately!
+4. Place all of the salad ingredients in a large bowl, add the sumac (if using) and toasted pita chips and pour the fattoush dressing on.
+Toss the bread salad and serve immediately!

 • Use fresh produce.
-Using fresh produce guarantees a fresher and better tasting salad.
+Using fresh vegetables and fresh herbs guarantees a fresher and better tasting salad.

 • Dry the lettuce and vegetables thoroughly before chopping them.
 Too much water in your greens will make the lettuce go limp and your bread go soggy quickly.